|welcome the mill house prices & availability location information news & offers enquiries mailing list links|

 Wildlife, Bird-Watching And The Great Outdoors

-Cyclists are well catered for with the Coasts and Castles Cycleway (part of the North Sea Cycle Route) just minutes from your door.
+Cyclists are well catered for with the Coasts and Castles Cycleway (part of the North Sea Cycle Route) just minutes from the door.
 You are welcome to store your bicyles in our open sided bike shed but please bring your own locks (just to be on the safe side!).

-A little further afield, on the Farne Islands, you will see the tremendous puffin, guillemot, razorbill, shag and kiittiwake colonies, plus large numbers of grey seals.
+On the Farne Islands, you will see the tremendous puffin, guillemot, razorbill, shag and kiittiwake colonies, plus large numbers of grey seals.
 Seals can also be spied (with your binoculars) at low tide on the sand banks between Lindisfarne Bay Cottages and Holy Island.

 Horse riders will love galloping along the long, empty beaches on Holy Island, or in the Cheviot Hills eight miles inland, both options are available from Kimmerston Riding Centre.

-Pauline Gasken, Lindisfarne Bay Cottages
+Karen Banyard, Lindisfarne Bay Cottages